gigamon-dev/SubspaceServer/doc/developer-guide.md

 > **Design note:** If you're familiar with other more robust Publisher-subscriber implementations, you might be wondering why doesn't it use weak references.
 The answer is, I just went for simplicity and speed.

-Each of the built-in Component Callbacks use a static helper class to assist with registering, unregistering, and firing.
-You can use the `ComponentBroker` directly, but the helper class makes it easier to use, especially for firing/invoking a callback.
-These helpers can be found in the [SS.Core.ComponentCallbacks](../src/Core/ComponentCallbacks) namespace.
+The built-in Component Callbacks use a source generator to assist with registering, unregistering, and firing.
+You can use the `ComponentBroker` directly to do those operations, but the source generated methods make it easier to use, especially for firing/invoking a callback.
+The built-in Component Callbacks be found in the [SS.Core.ComponentCallbacks](../src/Core/ComponentCallbacks) namespace.

 ### Registering/Unregistering for a Component Callback

 > If you register for a callback, make sure you unregister it at some point too.
 You don't want to have a leak.
 So, if you register for a callback in your module's `Load` method, remember to unregister it in the `Unload` method.

 Here's an example of registering and unregistering for the PlayerAction callback.
 The player action callback is probably one of the most used callbacks.
-Here, I show how you can use it to tell when a player enters or leaves an arena.
+Here, is an example that uses it to tell when a player enters or leaves an arena.
 ```C#
 using SS.Core;
 using SS.Core.ComponentCallbacks;